Icon

 • Calculator

-Next, find the hemp flower’s certificate of analysis to find the percentage of THC in the product.
+5. Next, refer to the hemp flower’s Certificate of Analysis (COA) to find the percentage of THC in the product.

 With the weight of the joint and the percentage of THC, it's time to do some math.

-Formula—(Weight of joint (milligrams) x THC percentage = total milligrams of THC in joint)
+Weight of joint in milligrams x THC percentage in decimal = total milligrams of THC in joint

 Factors that Affect the Total Amount of THC Absorbed